jameslaydigital/simple-vm/README.md

 DESCRIPTION
 ===========

+As much as I tried to keep this project simple, the source code composing the vm, assembler, and source code example is over 1,200 lines of code.

-Simple 32-bit, little endian virtual machine in which each instruction, including both the opcode and operands, is exactly 8 bytes long (64 bits).
+The VM is a 32-bit, little-endian virtual machine in which each instruction, including both the opcode and operands, is exactly 8 bytes long (64 bits).
 Thus, the instruction pointer can increment by a fixed amount.

 Each operation can take anywhere from 0 to 3 operands, but since the instruction is fixed length, the number of operands an operation can have changes the size of the operands.

 For example:

     not R0;         0x19  0x00  0x00  0x00  0x00  0x00  0x00  0x00